kamataryo/inat-convex/README.md

 $ npx @kamataryo/inat-convex "Salvelinus leucomaenis" # with a scientific name
 ```

-It is convenient to pipe to any tool which supports standard input.
+It is convenient to pipe to any tool which supports standard input e.g. [@geolonia/view-geojson](https://github.com/geolonia/view-geojson).

 ```shell
 $ npx @kamataryo/inat-convex "セトウチマイマイ" | npx @geolonia/view-geojson